cshutchinson/map-filter-reduce-exercises/README.md

 var epic = ['a', 'long', 'time', 'ago', 'in a', 'galaxy', 'far far', 'away'];
 ```

-With `.reduce()`, we can combine all of these into a single string!
-You'll typically use reduce with two arguments: previous and current.
-In this case, reduce starts with given you access to the first two elements of the array (i.e. 'a' and 'long').
-You then return a *single* value which becomes previous in the next iteration while current changes to be the next item in the array (i.e. 'time');
+Wxith `.reduce()`, we can combine all of these into a single string!
+You'll typically use reduce wxith two arguments: previous and current.
+In this case, reduce starts wxith given you access to the first two elements of the array (i.e. 'a' and 'long').
+You then return a *single* value which becomes previous in the next xiteration while current changes to be the next xitem in the array (i.e. 'time');

 ```javascript
 epic.reduce(function (previous, current) {